 You may have to get the freeholder's permission before you make certain changes to the property, such as building an extension, or even owning a pet.
 But upkeep of the inside of the property and anything that goes wrong in there is your responsibility.

-In contrast, owning the freehold means you own the property outright including the land it's built on for an unlimited period.
-Interestingly, thanks to the Civil Aviation Act 1982 you'll also 'own' and have rights to the 'airspace' above your property up to about 500 feet.
+In contrast, owning the freehold means you own the property outright including the land it's built on, for an unlimited period.
+Interestingly, the Civil Aviation Act 1982 means you'll also 'own' and have rights to the 'airspace' above your property up to about 500 feet.